top of page

 • Solar Permit Application Fee: AHJs often require an application fee to cover administrative costs associated with reviewing and processing the PV permit application.
 The fees can vary widely by AHJ, system size, and solar system type.

-Following the installation of the solar array, authorized inspectors or relevant authorities conduct an inspection to verify that the solar project meets all safety and performance requirements.
-PV systems are inspected before solar interconnection to ensure the installation complies with safety regulations and is correctly and safely installed.
+Following the installation of the solar array, authorized inspectors or relevant authorities inspect to verify that the solar project meets all safety and performance requirements.
+PV systems are inspected before obtaining an interconnection agreement for solar to ensure the installation complies with safety regulations and is correctly and safely installed.

 • The solar system meets NEC and building code requirements and has structural integrity